 AMY GOODMAN: Again?
 Detained again?

 BEN WIZNER: Well, no, that’s right.
 That’s right.
 And, you know, it was going through his mind that he might be sent to Guantanamo.
 Although he did have courage, he did go back, and we were able to arrange for him to appear live at our press conference by satellite feed.
-And so, what you saw there was Khaled speaking live to the international media on December 6, 2005.
+And so, what you saw there was Khalid speaking live to the international media on December 6, 2005.

 JUAN GONZALEZ : Now, as I understand it, when the CIA, after holding him for months, realized that they had the wrong person or had an innocent person, they still kept him incarcerated and detained for weeks on end?
 Could you talk about that?

-BEN WIZNER: One of the really striking things about this case is that we don’t just have Khaled’s account, which is remarkably credible and consistent, but we have had reports on the front pages of the New York Times and the Washington Post that have really given us a blow-by-blow of what was going on behind the scenes in the CIA and the State Department.
+BEN WIZNER: One of the really striking things about this case is that we don’t just have Khalid’s account, which is remarkably credible and consistent, but we have had reports on the front pages of the New York Times and the Washington Post that have really given us a blow-by-blow of what was going on behind the scenes in the CIA and the State Department.
 And so we know from Dana Priest, who just won a Pulitzer Prize for this work, that Condoleezza Rice and George Tenet were told that an innocent person was being held in the Salt Pit Prison outside Kabul.

 And they debated: What are we going to do?
 He’s a German citizen.
 Is there a way that we can not tell the German government?
 They decided they had to tell the German government.
-Meanwhile, Khaled sat there for months.
+Meanwhile, Khalid sat there for months.
 He went on a hunger strike and was force-fed after 37 days of having eaten nothing.
 And it’s my belief that, had he not gone on a hunger strike, his detention may well have lasted longer and longer.
 The last thing they wanted was a dead German citizen in a secret prison in Afghanistan.

-BEN WIZNER: What Khaled has wanted all along is an acknowledgement that he was a victim of this mistaken policy, an explanation for why an innocent person could have been subjected to this treatment, and an apology from the United States government.
+BEN WIZNER: What Khalid has wanted all along is an acknowledgement that he was a victim of this mistaken policy, an explanation for why an innocent person could have been subjected to this treatment, and an apology from the United States government.
 We filed a lawsuit in the federal court in Alexandria, Virginia, against former C.I.A.
 Director George Tenet, as well as the private aviation companies that run the rendition taxis that fly people around the world for torture.

 AMY GOODMAN: Their names?